 If you do decide to spoil your class with a few sweet treats, why not try some of our Active Game Resources to help them burn off their energy?
 Everyone loves party games!

 Putting it All Together!

-Catalogs from local supermarkets are a great resource when it comes to students finding supplies for the party.
+Catalogues from local supermarkets are a great resource when it comes to students finding supplies for the party.
 Photocopy the pages and blank out the discount prices to give them an extra challenge for comparing prices and figuring out discounts.

 Once students have worked out how much they need and how much it will cost, ask parents to contributes a couple of dollars to the ‘party fund’.
-Some parents may even volunteer to organize the collection and go shopping for you!
+Some parents may even volunteer to organise the collection and go shopping for you!